The MV World Odyssey

 A welcoming reception desk area with around-the-clock crew presence as well as the Semester at Sea field program and administrative staff.

-A large and majestic union with upper and lower level seating that will accommodate all students, faculty, staff, and lifelong learners for community sessions.
+A large and majestic union with upper and lower level seating that accommodates all students, faculty, staff and lifelong learners for community sessions.